Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 Progress with a human cost

 Hoskins imposed strict discipline.
 Workers resented the bans on smoking, heavy-handed rules, and the suppression of union organising.
-When they stood up for dignity and fair conditions, they were met with hostility not negotiation.
+When they stood up for dignity and fair conditions, they were met with hostility rather than negotiation.

 The unrest culminated in the Lithgow strikes and the 1915 Riot, when workers, police and private interests clashed violently in the streets.